wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 <tr>
   <td width="50%">
     <strong>Full Support for Embedded Charts</strong>:
     <br/>You can now embed all types of charts in other UIs.
 For example, you can embed a chart in an internal or external Website.
-With this release we have added support for embedding the following types of charts:
+With this release, we have added support for embedding the following types of charts:
     <ul>
     <li>Stacked Column</li>
     <li>Table</li>